-While most of us will be relaxing on Thanksgiving Day, watching football or entertaining family, Rachael Fischer and Julie Foge will rise before the sun to host the Harvesting Hope 5K run.
+While most of us spend Thanksgiving Day, relaxing, watching football or entertaining family, Rachael Fischer and Julie Foge rise before the sun to host the Harvesting Hope 5K run.

-This will be the third year in a row that these two amazing, determined women will host this family-focused event — which also includes a 1K — to raise funds for PWS research.
+Since 2015 these two amazing, determined women have hosted this family-focused event — which also includes a 1K — to raise funds for PWS research.

 Families Give Thanks and Give Back

-The Harvesting Hope 5K takes place in Stapleton, Colorado.
-The course will take runners (and walkers) through the beautiful paths surrounding Central Park in the Stapleton neighborhood.
+The Harvesting Hope 5K takes runners (and walkers) through the beautiful paths surrounding Central Park in the Stapleton neighborhood of Denver, Colorado.
 Kids aged 10 and under are invited to participate in a free 1K fun run, and strollers are welcome on the course.
 Registration includes a t-shirt, swag bag, and timed results along with free entertainment.
 Many families have been participating together every year as part of their tradition of giving thanks and giving back!